The application window for the Class of 2024 is closed.

 Leadership Eau Claire™ (LEC) combines leadership skill building with community education.
 During the nine-month program, participants get a bird’s-eye view of the issues facing the community, begin developing the leadership skills necessary to assume leadership roles, and are exposed to involvement opportunities in the community.
 Leadership Eau Claire™ is unlike other programs because it provides a catalyst for community vision and change – it builds a better tomorrow for all of us.

 How the Program Works

-Participants attend a two-day opening retreat, seven one-day sessions and a closing retreat over a nine-month period.
+Participants attend a two-day opening retreat, seven one-day sessions, and a closing retreat over nine months.

 Each session offers a hands-on experience and a unique opportunity to interact with community leaders.

-The program begins with an overnight retreat in northern Wisconsin where attendees participate in a number of networking and team-building activities designed to demonstrate the dynamics of effective leadership.
+The program begins with an overnight retreat in northern Wisconsin where attendees participate in several networking and team-building activities designed to demonstrate the dynamics of effective leadership.
 It concludes with a closing retreat where participants give a presentation to other class members on their group projects.

 What Participants Will Gain

 Many graduates find that this training taps something in them that they didn’t know existed.
 Today, they are contributing to vital areas of the community including public office, business, arts, social services, and community civic organizations.